 IFFR is one of the largest audience and industry-driven film festivals in the world.
 During twelve festival days, hundreds of filmmakers and other artists present their work to a large audience (2016: 305.000 admissions) and 2.538 film professionals.
 The festival's Official Selection includes some 252 feature films and 225 short films out of 50 countries.
 It aims to organise and stimulate film-related activities in Rotterdam.

-The 46th edition is from Wednesday 25 January till Sunday 5 February 2017.
+The 47th IFFR will be from Wednesday 24 January till Sunday 4 February 2018

 Short historic profile

 Famously, seventeen people attended the opening night of the first Film International Rotterdam on 28 June 1972.
 An initiative of the Rotterdam Arts Foundation, Film International (later: International Film Festival Rotterdam) showcased films purchased for distribution to the newly established circuit of art house cinemas in the Netherlands.
 A driving force, famous figurehead and inspirational director until his early death in 1988, Hubert Bals gave the festival its solid reputation of commitment to and active support of independent cinema as well as of a welcoming meeting place for filmmakers, audiences, film professionals and film critics.
 Under the subsequent directorships of Anne Head (1989), Marco Müller (1990-1991), Emile Fallaux (1992-1996), Simon Field (1996-2004), Sandra den Hamer (2000-2007), Rutger Wolfson (2008-2015) and Bero Beyer (2015 - Present) IFFR grew to become one of the largest audience and industry-driven film festivals in the world, while maintaining its focus on innovative filmmaking by talented newcomers and established auteurs as well as on presenting cutting edge media art.